 A: This could happen because of 2 reasons:

 Second, your anime entry is getting merged with other entries.
-This happens because the initial scan of your anime episodes will remove characters of the title like ‘.’ so that you only have letters as a title.
-While searching for an item the results from that search could be different: For example if you have both seasons of Kon (Kon! and Kon!!) then the search will result in different search results, but, since plex is expecting a comparison of the titles for a match score to auto select the result with the highest score it is possible that the wrong result could be picked.
-In the next image I searched for Kon!
+This happens because the initial scan of your anime episodes will remove characters from the title like ‘.’ so that you only have letters as a title.
+While searching for an item the results from that search could be different: For example if you have both seasons of Kon (Kon! and Kon!!) then the search will result in different search results, but, since plex is expecting a comparison of the titles for a match score to auto-select the result with the highest score it is possible that the wrong result could be picked.
+In the next image, I searched for Kon!